 Audio participation only

-Use the website address and meeting number as provided on the Notice to register in advance and to obtain a link for joining the event.
+Use the website address and meeting number as provided above to register in advance and to obtain a link for joining the event.

 To speak during the meeting click on the hand icon in the lower right side of the screen, this will raise your hand electronically and you will be in a queue for speaking.